Cottage Water Supply specializes in winterized cottage water systems.

 - Some gravity drainback systems drain through a small 1/8″ hole that is drilled in the upper body of the pump.
 This is inefficient because about 3 gallons of water are lost every minute that the pump is working.
 But the biggest problem is that such a small hole can easily clog causing the supply line to freeze.

-For more information on our Self-Draining Systems:
+For more information on our water systems:

 For quick and accurate estimates and product information please give us a call: 416‑255‑8087